 4. Organising your workplace

-Changing how your workplace is organised, and how you work, can help reduce transmission of coronavirus (COVID-19) in your premises.
+You can help reduce transmission of coronavirus (COVID-19) in your workplace by changing:

 You must also have: